West Midlands Metro: Current fleet

-West Midlands Metro operates 21 trams, with more on order.
+West Midlands Metro operates 42 trams, with more on option.
 In summary:

 In February 2012, Centro announced that it was planning a £44.2 million replacement of the entire existing T-69 tram fleet.
 CAF was named preferred bidder for 19 to 25 Urbos 3 trams.
-A £40 million order for 20 was signed, with options for five more.
+A£40 million order for 20 was signed, with options for five more.
 The new fleet provided an increased service of ten trams per hour in each direction, with an increased capacity of 210 passengers per tram (compared to 156 passengers on the T69 trams).

 The first four new trams entered service on 5 September 2014; all of the T-69s had been replaced by August 2015.

 In October 2019, WMCA awarded CAF a contract to supply an additional 21 Urbos 3 trams worth £83.5 million for the expanding network, with the option to purchase a further 29.
 The contract includes technical support and battery management services over 30 years.

 Cracks were found in a couple of the new trams during routine inspection in June 2021 leading to all services being briefly suspended.
 Services were suspended again in November 2021 for four weeks as further inspections had discovered that more significant permanent repairs were required.

 The service was suspended again on 20 March 2022 for replacement of body panels and recommenced on 9 June 2022.